SilasMarvin/wasmind/actors/assistant/README.md

 | `Processing` | LLM request/response cycle | Assistant | ✓ |
 | `Done` | Task completion & shutdown | External only | ✓ |

-**External State Control**: Any state can be overridden using `RequestStatusUpdate` or `InterruptAndForceStatus` messages from other actors.
+**External State Control**: Any state can be overridden using `RequestStatusUpdate` or `QueueStatusChange` messages from other actors.
 See [Tool-Initiated Status Updates](#tool-initiated-status-updates) for implementation details.

 ### Initialization States